hotei/dirsyncR/README-dirsyncR.md

 ### Description

-dirsyncr keeps two directories upto date so the contents are identical (within the resolution of the update interval).
+dirsyncR keeps two directories upto date so the contents are identical (within the resolution of the update interval).

 ### Why should I use it instead of rsync?